chiizujin/edsa/README.md

 An update of the Creatures 3 Infirmary metaroom by Lis Morris to enable it to be compatible with undocked Docking Station worlds.
 It is based on version 1.3.

-## ※ Interporter (update) [🠟](https://github.com/chiizujin/edsa/raw/refs/heads/main/Agents/(Updated%20agents)/Interporter/Interporter%20(update).zip)
+## ※ Interporter (update) [🠟](https://github.com/chiizujin/edsa/raw/refs/heads/main/Agents/(Updated%20agents)/Interporter/interporter_update_1.1.zip)

-An update of the Interporter by Mugendai to correct the sound cutting off when a creature teleports.
+An update of the Interporter by Mugendai to correct the sound cutting off when a creature teleports, and a few other small changes.

 ## ※ Pond Fish Food (Docking Station update) [🠟](https://github.com/chiizujin/edsa/raw/refs/heads/main/Agents/(Updated%20agents)/Pond%20Fish%20Food/Pond%20Fish%20Food%20(DS%20update).zip)